Threshold Navigation

 Thresholds name capacity states.

-You’re already in contact with the Field.
 Thresholds describe how that contact is being held.

-You don’t move into them.
+You do not move into them.

 HOW THIS BEGINS